 The marinas in Lake St. Louis are owned by the LSLCA and are reserved for those who live within CA boundaries.

 Many Waterfronts in Lake St. Louis Sell Off-Market

 If you’re looking for a home on the water in Lake St. Louis, you’ll see options for sale on Zillow and other sites online.

-But here’s the thing: there’s usually just as many, if not more options available off-market in Lake St. Louis.
+But here’s the thing: there are usually just as many, if not more, options available off-market in Lake St. Louis.